nutax/CXZ-csv-compression-optimization/README.md

 # CXZ: CSV compression optimization
-Simple trick to almost double the compression of XZ algorithm on CSV files.
+Simple trick to almost double the compression of LMZA algorithm on CSV files.
+It also outperforms Parquet in compression size, but not in speed.
 ```
 python3 cxz.py [c | d] [input file] [output file]
 ```